dbgjerez/ml-github/README.md

 This project aims to amplify and analyse them.

+# Clean data
+This repository contains my stats into ```data``` folder.
+You can remove it because you will generate your own data.

 # Get the data

 To get the data you should use the ```app.py``` file.